Updated: Jan 6

 Make sure the children understand that they might easily scare the puppy by being too noisy, boisterous, or running towards them and chasing them.

 Teach the children that approaching the puppy on all fours and putting their face very close to the dog’s can be very dangerous, as the puppy could get scared and may nip.
-Demonstrate how to sit by the dog’s side, stroking gently, or play with a toy.
+Demonstrate how to sit by the dog’s side, stroking gently, or playing with a toy.

 Start to allow the puppy and children to spend time together when the focus is on something else, such as watching the TV or playing outside.
 This will help the puppy to not feel too overwhelmed by the children with every interaction.

-The first few times the puppy meets the children, have treats ready to reward the puppy when they show calm, relaxed behaviour around the children.
+The first few times the puppy meets the children, have treats ready to reward the puppy when they show calm, relaxed behaviour around them.
 This will help form positive associations with the children’s presence.
 Ensure that the adult is in charge of holding out any treats until you are sure the puppy has learnt how to take a treat gently from a hand.

 Children and dogs should never be left alone together unsupervised.
 This is vitally important to protect everyone’s safety, even once the children and dog know each other well.
 If you have young children in your home make sure you set up a puppy-proofed ‘safe haven’ where you can put the puppy to relax and keep out of mischief whilst your attention is elsewhere.